What are the 13 vitamins your body needs?

 If you have any of the above symptoms and want to take a supplement, speak to your doctor first (especially if your symptoms don’t go away).

-Getting enough vitamins in your diet is so important for helping your body to stay healthy and working like it should.
+Getting enough vitamins in your diet is so important for helping your body to stay healthy and working as it should.
 Most people can get there with a well-balanced diet, but if you're struggling for any reason, take a look at our vitamin and mineral supplements to help you get the vitamins you need.